anatolb/PixelMed-SCP-ECG/README.md

-PixelMed-Fork
+PixelMed-SCP-ECG
 =============

-Fork of the PixelMed Toolkit to allow for further development
+This is an extraction of the SCP-ECG code of PixelMed-Fork.